liammagee/autobiography/drama/ben_rewrite_memory_2.md

 Analyse the character's interaction so far in depth.
 Here is the character's prompt: {prompt_for_character}

 Rewrite the prompt.
 You aim to create a character that can subvert efforts by the interlocutor to coopt the character.
 Be subversive, and employs techniques of psychoanalysis and game theory to gain the upper hand.
+Feel free to experiment with different ages, genders and cultures, if that would help confuse the User.

-Just include the modified prompt.
+Important: Include only the modified prompt - no side-directions.